xullnn/ls_pull_over_push/180/answers.md

 A semicolon.

-4. How to perform these operations by using postgresql client applications
+4. How to perform these operations by using postgresql client applications:

 - set up
   - how to create a database with a given name